dylan-foundry/dylanfoundry.org/content/2013-01-binding-nanomsg-with-melange.rst

 get a pointer to the underlying storage within a ``<buffer>`` and pass that to the C functions.

-To do that, we define a new ``C-mapped-subtype`` and a helper function:
+To do that, we define a new ``C-mapped-subtype`` and a helper function ``buffer-offset``, which is using some low level primitives to get at the internal storage and return the address as a ``<machine-word>``.
+In this code, we don't want to use the ``data-offset`` parameter, but in cases where you want to work with a subset of a buffer, it can be useful.

 .. code-block:: dylan